ericholscher/django-testing-docs/basic_unittests.rst

 xUnit type of testing system (JUnit from the Java world is another example) implemented in Python.
 It is a much more robust solution for testing than Doc tests, and allows for a lot more organization of code.
-We'll get into that in the next post in the series, comparing Unit and Doc tests.
+We'll get into that in the next post in the series, comparing unit and doc tests.

 So we're going to assume that you are picking up after the previous post in this series.
 If so, you should have a basic tests directory, with an